How to Write a Good Plot: The Four Cs

 Crescendo

 Stories have crescendos.
 The situation gets bad, and then much worse.
-There are times where the trouble reaches a turning point and spins off somewhere new.
+There are times when the trouble reaches a turning point and spins off somewhere new.
 There may also be triumphs.
 Everything escalates.

 Coherence